fabiankaraben/docsarchive-dev/content/typescript/5.2/whats-new/typescript-4-8.md

 Instead, they’re just consulted in case a parameter needs a more specific type like in our `chooseRandomly` example.
 If you need to revert to the old behavior, you can always provide explicit type arguments.

-You can [look at the change on GitHub](https://github.com/microsoft/TypeScript/pull/49086) if you’re curious to learn more.
+You can [look at the change on GitHub ↗](https://github.com/microsoft/TypeScript/pull/49086) if you’re curious to learn more.

 ## File-Watching Fixes (Especially Across `git checkout`s) {#file-watching-fixes-especially-across-git-checkouts}